pi-engine/pi/README.md

 Xoops/Pi Engine (The Engine, hereafter) is a role oriented modularized framework, an application development engine for web and mobile, designed as the next generation of XOOPS.

-The Engine is released under a New BSD License and the project is intended to promote a sustainable ecosystem that benefits all contributors and users in technology and business.
+The Engine is released under a New BSD License and the project is intended to promote a sustainable ecosystem that benefits all contributors and users.

 Features and practices